Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Amalia Campbell 9 months ago
+Amalia Campbell about 1 year ago

 I am a high school student in Oakland and safer streets are necessary.
 Last year a student at my school was hit by a car while crossing the street at lunch break.
 We cannot wait for someone else to get hurt before we make changes.
 A street safety pilot is essential for the safety of students and the community.